smithy-lang/smithy/docs/source/spec/core.rst

             }
         }

-``GetForecast`` forms a valid instance operation. ``GetForecastInput`` provides *implicit identifier bindings* by defining a required "forecastId" member that targets the same shape as the "forecastId" identifier of the resource.
+``GetForecast`` forms a valid instance operation because the operation is not marked with the ``collection`` trait and ``GetForecastInput`` provides *implicit identifier bindings* by defining a required "forecastId" member that targets the same shape as the "forecastId" identifier of the resource.

-Implicit identifier bindings for collection operations are created in the same way as an instance operation, but a collection operation MUST NOT contain identifier bindings for *all* child identifiers of the resource.
+Implicit identifier bindings for collection operations are created in a similar way to an instance operation, but a collection operation is marked with the ``collection`` trait and MUST NOT contain identifier bindings for *all* child identifiers of the resource.

 Given the following model,